shautvast/concurrencypuzzlers/readme.md

 ## Chapter 2 Thread Safety
 - [`LazyInit`](src/chapter2/LazyInit.java) Taken from Listing 2.3.
 Lazy initialization might seem a good way to postpone initialization until it is actually needed, but introduces new problems (race conditions).
 This was not uncommon in older applications.
 - [`SafeLazyInit`](src/chapter2/SafeLazyInit.java) Is safe while not being very scalable.
 Readonly singletons are better initialized while starting up, for instance using dependency injection.
+See https://www.javaworld.com/article/2074979/double-checked-locking--clever--but-broken.html for the definitive answer on double-checked locking

 ## Chapter 3 Sharing Objects
 - [`AttemptToShowReordering`](src/chapter3/AttemptToShowReordering.java) The java memory model facilitates modern processors that are free to reorder instructions, if (and only if) reordering would not harm sequential execution.
 While this is accepted theory, it is surprisingly difficult (if not impossible) to show reordering on Intel processors.
 The code tries to find a situation where variables _b_ or _c_ are set but _a_ is not.